JingchaoZhang/JingchaoZhang.github.io/_posts/2023-09-11-NCCL test on AKS NVmV4 VM.md

 ---

 # NCCL test on AKS NVmv4 VM
 This write-up aims to replicate the blog [Deploy NDm_v4 (A100) Kubernetes Cluster](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/deploy-ndm-v4-a100-kubernetes-cluster/ba-p/3838871) by [Cormac Garvey](https://techcommunity.microsoft.com/t5/user/viewprofilepage/user-id/364170).
-This write-up contains the steps to create ACR, and submit the final NCCL job, which are missing from the original blog.
+The original blog assumes you have an exising ACR.

 All following commands run on your local laptop, except for the NCCL docker container creation step, which needs to run on a NDmv4 VM.
 ## Login to your az account